rkwitt/teaching/WS2021/CV/PS/README.md

 complete the next assignment (and so on).
 In this manner, you can always start fresh and errors are not carried along.

-This is the first time, I will experiment with *Github classroom* as a means to publish and hand-in the exercises.
+This is the first time I will experiment with *Github classroom* as a means to publish exercises.
 This means **you will need a GitHub account** for the PS.
+Please enter your Github username and Student ID number (i.e., Matrikelnummer) in the spreadsheet linked [here](https://myfiles.sbg.ac.at/index.php/s/RX5ftDQYT7A3EqT).

 We will implement the paper using [PyTorch](https://pytorch.org/).
 Below you find a description of the steps to setup PyTorch using